Alkaased: 2002: two-year-old season

 Alkaased began his racing career at Doncaster Racecourse on 11 September 2002 when he finished fourth behind the odd-on favourite Maghanim.
 In the following month he started favourite for a one-mile maiden race at Newmarket Racecourse and finished fourth of the sixteen runners behind Persian Majesty.

 2003: three-year-old season

-Alkaased did not appear in 2003 until July, when he finished second in a maiden at Yarmouth.
+Alkaased did not appear in 2003 until July, when he finished second in a maiden race at Yarmouth.
 On 25 August he started the 1/8 favourite for a maiden race over one and a half miles at Ripon Racecourse.
 Ridden by Willie Supple, he recorded his first success, taking the lead half a mile from the finish and winning by four lengths despite being eased down in the closing stages.
 In his two remaining races of the season, Alkaased finished second when carrying top weight in handicap races at Newmarket and Leicester.

 At the end of October, Alkaased was sent to the Tattersalls Horses in Training sale where he was bought for 42,000 guineas by Foster Bloodstock.
-The colt entered the ownership of the Monte Carlo-based businessman Michael Charlton. and was transferred to the stable of Luca Cumani.
+The colt entered the ownership of the Monte Carlo-based businessman Michael Charlton and was transferred to the stable of Luca Cumani.